jorgegomzar/bbObsidian-Public/Atlas/Notes/Ideas/Project Zomboid server with monitorization.md

 - Once the server is fully up, stop it `./server.sh stop now` --> will stop the server while giving a warning of 10 seconds (without the `now` argument it will stop the server in 5 minutes)
 - Copy  [[servertest.ini]] to `/home/steam/pz1/projectzomboid/Zomboid/Server/<SERVER_NAME>.ini`
 	- `SERVER_NAME` comes from your [[pzlsm.cfg]] file
+	- Fill all variables you'll need to use for your server
 - Run `./server.sh start` to start the server again.
 - Profit!